ged/arborist/Monitors.md

     sidonie rtt=103ms
     yevaud rtt= error=Host\ unreachable.

-If the program writes its output in some other format, you can provide a `parse_output` block.
+If the program writes its output in some other format, you can provide a `handle_results` block.
 It will be called with the program's `STDOUT` if the block takes one argument, and if it takes an additional argument its `STDERR` as well.
 It should return a Hash of update Hashes, keyed by the node identifier it should be sent to.

-    parse_output do |out, err|
+    handle_results do |pid, out, err|
         updates = {}

         out.each_line do |line|